Fides: Secure and Scalable Asynchronous DAG Consensus via Trusted Components: Overview

-\blackding{1} \textbf{Transaction submission.} s submit transactions to any known replica in \sysname.
-To mitigate the risk of censorship attacks, clients can optionally encrypt transaction content by utilizing the \textit{TEE-Assisted Transaction Disclosure} service.
-The receiving replica verifies the transaction and forwards it for further processing.
+\blackding{1} \textbf{Client Transaction Submission.} Clients submit transactions to replicas, which verify and mark the transactions as pending for inclusion into vertices.

-\blackding{2} \textbf{Vertex construction.} Once a replica enters a new round, it constructs a vertex containing pending transactions, a validity proof, and associated metadata.
-The validity proof is generated by the \textit{TEE-Assisted Vertex Validation} service based on $f+1$ references to vertices from the previous round.
+\blackding{2} \textbf{Vertex Construction.} \sysname progresses in a round-by-round manner, where each replica proposes one vertex per round.
+Upon entering a new round and collecting at least $f{+}1$ vertices from the previous round, a replica constructs a new vertex that includes a batch of pending transactions, a validity proof, and relevant metadata.
+The validity proof is generated by the \textit{T-RoundCert} service based on $f{+}1$ references to vertices from the preceding round.